How to Stop an FTB Bank Levy Before It Starts

 You can stop an FTB bank levy — if you act early enough.

-In this guide, we’ll walk you through exactly how FTB levies work, what warning signs to watch for, and what Orange County taxpayers can do to prevent the FTB from emptying their accounts.
+You can prevent or stop an FTB bank levy with help from a local CPA — if you act early enough.
+In this guide, we’ll walk you through exactly how FTB levies work, understand the steps the FTB takes before levying accounts, what warning signs to watch for, and what Orange County taxpayers can do to prevent the FTB from emptying their accounts.

 π£ What Is a Bank Levy?